compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 6. Now go back into the main folder of the server and launch `AssettoServer.exe` again.
    Then open Content Manager and go to the `Drive` tab, select the `Online` tab and then the `LAN` tab.
    The server should now appear in the server list.
-It may take a few moments to appear, so you might need to refresh the list a few times.
+It may take a few moments, so you might need to refresh the list a few times.
    ![](./assets/guide/20.png)

 7. Select the RUF, click `Join` and drive out of the pits to start spawning AI traffic.
 8. Other people should also be able to join the server by searching for it or via the invite link that you can copy from the console.
    :::caution
    **Do not click the Invite button to copy the invite link, it will copy your local IP which is useless to people outside of your local network.
-Use the link in the console generated for you instead.**
+Use the link that is generated in the console instead.**
    :::

-## Advanced Server configuration {#advanced-server-config}
+## Advanced server configuration {#advanced-server-config}

 ### Time of day {#changing-time}

 Earlier we skipped over the `Time` slider inside of Content Manager because it only allows us to set the time inside a range of 08:00 to 18:00 (8AM to 6PM) and it would reset to this range regardless of what we do.
 So what do we do if we wanted to have a Night only server?

 1. Navigate to the `cfg` folder of the server and open the `server_cfg.ini` with a text editor of your choice.
 2. Under `[SERVER]` find the parameter `SUN_ANGLE` and set it to `-180`, in most cases this should result in the time being somewhere in the night.